sabit-shaiholla/football-oracle/adr/use_cases.md

   1. User enters a player’s name in the search bar.
   2. System displays a list of players matching the search criteria.

-### 3. View Scouting Report
+### 3. View Player Analytics Report
 * Actors: Registered User, Guest
 * Description: Users view AI-generated reports for a selected player.
 * Steps:
   1. User selects a player from the search results.
-  2. System displays the scouting report for the selected player.
+  2. System displays the analytics report for the selected player.

-### 4. Rate and Review Scouting Report
+### 4. Rate and Review Player Analytics
 * Actors: Registered User
 * Description: Registered users rate and review scouting reports.
 * Steps:
-  1. User views a scouting report.
+  1. User views a player analytics report.
   2. User submits a rating and/or review.
   3. System updates the report with the user’s feedback.